 Worship with the community

-Each year group has two members on the Ethos Committee who represent the different faiths at Saint Barnabas.
-They have important roles and responsibilities which include regularly meeting with Reverend Freda and the RE/Collective Worship co-ordinator to discuss projects and religious festivals that are celebrated.
+Each class has a member of the Ethos Committee who represent the different faiths at Saint Barnabas.
+They have important roles and responsibilities which include regularly meeting with the RE/Collective Worship co-ordinator to discuss projects and religious festivals that are celebrated.
 They hold open doors for the whole school to enter Collective Worship in the hall, light the candle, keep the Collective Worship display up to date and help lead the school prayer.
 The Ethos Committee evaluate Collective Worship regularly and are the voice of the pupils with regards to worship time at St Barnabas Primary School.